 GEOS 4xx3 is a new class that has been proposed to act as a capstone class for graduating geography majors.
-The introduction of a capstone class was recommended in the report for the External Review in 2014 and the class will be submitted to Courseleaf this summer in preparation for Spring 2017.
+The introduction of a capstone class was recommended in the report for the External Review in 2014 and the class will be submitted to Courseleaf this summer in preparation for Spring 2018.
+The class has been delayed by one year in order to integrate new faculty into the class structure.
 The class will include a history of the discipline as well as a survey of geographic research methods and will be structured around two field weekends where students can engage in a variety of field-based projects.
 Assessment will include traditional paper and project-based grades as well as an individual semester long research project.
 Designed to be taken the semester a student graduates exit interviews will also be administered at the end of this class.
-The edit interview for geography will be created this summer and tested on a few graduating seniors in the Fall so that it can be refined for Spring 2017.

-Score gains from pre and post tests are used as a primary assessment mechanism for students in GEOS 1123 - Human Geography and for GEOS 2013 - World Regional Geography.
+The exit interview for geography will be created this summer and tested on a few graduating seniors in the Fall so that it can be refined for Spring 2018. П Score gains from pre and post tests are used as a primary assessment mechanism for Ш students in GEOS 1123 - Human Geography and for GEOS 2013 - World Regional Geography.
+Geography.
+Indire ct Methods Course grades - average and individual grades from each course in the program are submitted and tabulated each semester.
+Admission rates into graduate programs and quality of the graduate program accepting our students.